 Like every other key on the keyboard, the Caps Lock key is very important.
-But sometimes, it Caps Lock Stuck On Keyboard.
+But sometimes, the Caps Lock gets Stuck On the Keyboard.
 It becomes tough to text in lowercase when it gets stuck.

-You will only be allowed to write in capital letters unless you find a solution.
+You can only write in capital letters unless you find a solution.

 If your Windows PC only allows you to type in capital letters, this tutorial may be able to assist you to identify the most likely causes.

 How To Fix Caps Lock Stuck On Keyboard?

 To advance with further options, first, check these keys:

 Press the Caps Lock key on the left side of the keyboard once, then try typing again.